gilbertca/artillery/README.md

 - requests==2.32.4
 - urllib3==2.4.0

 These entries are located in **requirements.txt**, and they can be installed with `pip install -r requirements.txt`.
 Your implementation of Python *probably* has the other dependencies in the standard library.
-If you are using a non-standard implementation and you are running into issues, ensure you have the `curses`, `time`, `json`, and `math` standard modules.
+If you are using a non-standard implementation and you are running into issues, ensure you have the `curses`, `time`, `json`, `turtle`, and `math` standard modules.

 # TODOs
-TODO: RUNNING THE SERVER FROM THE CMDLINE ON A SPECIFIED PORT / IP (CURRENTLY HARDCODED TO 127.0.0.1:10707)
-TODO: argparse in the client
 TODO: Creating endpoints for configuring the game's settings
 TODO: Determine how to place units at the start - perhaps with a function, or predetermined setting - and implement it
+TODO: Update the server to serve `string` values which can be cast to their appropriate type, reducing the size of the serialized JSON payloads.
+This requires an update to the ncurses client, and the `warp` server code (in `main.rs`).
+TODO: Update the README to include information about casting from strings
+TODO: Create the actual turtle client